prideout/reba-island/README.md

 **How to start the render server.**

-First, forward 8082 from your mac to the VirtualBox host’s port.
+First, forward 8082 from your mac to the VirtualBox host’s port, which can be done like this:

 ```bash
 VBoxManage controlvm "boot2docker-vm" natpf1 "tcp-port8082,tcp,,8082,,8082"